 - Maintenance (Create a system restore point, delete temp files or internet history, reboot, or shutdown).

-- Script (You can attach a script, to have it run with the automation profile.
-Additionally, you can edit the variable values enabling you to run the same script with different variables).
+- Scripts (You can attach scripts, to have them run with the automation profile.
+Additionally, you can edit variable values (when applicable), enabling you to run the same script with different variables).

 To install the patches immediately: